By Gary Bunzer

 Entering the rear bedroom, one encounters a row of cabinets stretching back from the pantry to the motorhome’s rear wall.
 This storage cluster includes a cedar-lined wardrobe, a six-drawer vanity, and a louvered wardrobe that also houses an optional washer-dryer, among other pieces.

 Above the dresser window, Holiday Rambler designers mounted a 32-inch LED television.
 Additional storage is available behind the hinged, swing-out TV, along with room for electronic gear for satellite reception or a DVD player, should the buyer opt for those devices.
-The power control center containing the AC panel distribution box and the 12-volt DC fuses also is placed conveniently inside one of the lower cabinets.
+The power control center containing the AC panel distribution box and the 12-volt DC fuses is also located conveniently inside one of the lower cabinets.

 In this shorter Type A motorhome, it was refreshing to see so many storage areas in the bedroom, with yet more space under the lift-up king-size bed across the aisle on the passenger side.
 Neatly ensconced within its own slideout and bookended with solid-surface-topped nightstands, the bed, with its Dream Easy mattress, looks as inviting as those found in more expensive motorhomes.
 Its bedspread is enhanced by integrated shams, accent pillows, and a designer headboard.
 The elegant window treatments throughout the coach really stand out in this room.